UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron foundation updates from 29.05 - 02.06.2023

+**NFT Staking HUB**

+* NFT staking v2 - staking contract v2 and the subgraph are deployed in production.
+Ultron developers switched the processing in the testnet completely to the second version and currently it is under tests;
+* Collecting data on a graph for business metrics in monitoring dashboard - in progress;

+**Infrastructure**
+* Migration of processing to k8 - devops team started updating the celery branch (to add changes for NFT’s).

+ULXScan:
+* Parsing alerts from sentry (Completed);

+**DEX**
+* Added FTM and AVAX adding to UltronSwap (In progress);
+* Farming rewards updated;
+* PEPE token added;
+* Issue with displaying LP value staked in Farms solved;
+* MAX function issue correction (In progress)

+**Website**
+* Updating whitepaper file on the ultron foundation website;

 ## Ultron foundation updates from 22.05 - 26.05.2023

 **NFT Staking HUB**